Update of the phase-shift analysis of the low-energy $\pi N$ data: Possible reasons for the discrepancies in the low-energy interaction

+Table \ref{tab:PSAPar} demonstrates that the coupling constant $g_{\pi N N}$ is affected when replacing the tDB$_-$ with the tDB$_0$ in the PSA.
+The fits of the ETH model to the DB$_{+/-}$ essentially determine the charged-pion coupling constant $f_c$, whereas those involving the $\pi^- p$ CX reaction determine unusual combinations of these quantities: the $s$-channel graph involves the combination $f_- f_n$, whereas the $u$-channel graph involves $f_- f_p$, see Section 5 of Ref.~\cite{Matsinos2019a}.
+Under certain conditions, the analysis of the low-energy $\pi N$ data with the ETH model suggests that $f_0>f_c$, in agreement with the effect reported in Ref.~\cite{Navarro2017}.

-Two mechanisms had been proposed in the past, to account for the violation of the isospin invariance in the $\pi N$ interaction: the first mechanism affects the ES processes ($\rho^0 - \omega$ mixing \cite{coon}), the second the $\pi^- p$ CX reaction ($\pi^0 - \eta$ mixing \cite{cutk}).
-As both the $\omega$ and the $\eta$ states are singlets, the coupling of the former to the $\rho^0$ and of the latter to the $\pi^0$ explicitly violate the isospin invariance in the $\pi N$ interaction.
-Given that only one graph (i.e., the $t$-channel $\rho$-exchange graph) is affected in the case of the ES (see Fig.~\ref{fig:IsospinBreakingRhoOmega}), whereas all graphs are affected in the case of the $\pi^- p$ CX reaction (see Fig.~\ref{fig:IsospinBreakingEtaPi0}), one would naively expect that the isospin-breaking effects are more significant in the latter case.
+Two mechanisms are known for a long time as potential sources of isospin-breaking effects in the hadronic interaction: the first one affects the ES processes ($\rho^0 - \omega$ mixing), whereas the second has an impact on the $\pi^- p$ CX reaction ($\pi^0 - \eta$ mixing).
+As both the $\omega(782)$ and the $\eta$ mesons are singlets, the coupling of the former to the $\rho^0(770)$ and of the latter to the $\pi^0$ explicitly violate the isospin invariance in the $\pi N$ interaction.